believer/willcodefor.beer/posts/using-usereducer-in-rescript-react.md

 ---
 layout: post.njk
-title: 'ReScript: Using useReducer in ReasonReact'
+title: 'ReScript: Using useReducer in rescript-react'
-excerpt: How to switch from React's useState to useReducer in ReScript using ReasonReact
+excerpt: How to switch from React's useState to useReducer in ReScript using rescript-react
 date: 2021-01-26
 tags:
   - post